 Ohio Administrative Code Chapter 3745-95 requires the public water supplier to protect the public water system from cross-connections and prevent backflow situations.
-The public water supplier must conduct cross-connection control inspections of their water customers' property to evaluate hazards.
-Local ordinances or water department regulations may also exist and must be followed in addition to state regulations.
+The public water supplier must conduct cross-connection control inspections of their water customers' property to evaluate cross-connection hazards.
+Local ordinances or water department regulations also exist that must be followed in addition to state regulations.

-If a potential or actual cross-connection contamination hazard is identified, the customer will be required to eliminate the hazard and/or install an appropriate backflow prevention device at the service connection and/or at the hazard.
+If a customer is found to have a potential or actual crossconnection contamination hazard, the customer will be required to eliminate the hazard and/or install an appropriate backflow prevention device at the service connection and/or at the hazard.